 Here is the dilemma.
 I am not one to think that to have a happy life we need to excavate every trauma and pain you have experienced.
 I do in fact see times when cross-examining clients about past trauma can be harmful.
 The last thing I want to do in therapy is to re-traumatize someone who is suffering.
 But there is value to cleaning out the wreckage of the past.

 One recovery saying that often rings true is “we are only as sick as our secrets.”
-Lots of dysfunctional behavior, substance abuse, excessive spending, sexual addictions and other compulsions are ways of trying to avoid having to feel those feelings which are so unpleasant.
+Lots of dysfunctional behavior, substance abuse, excessive spending, sexual addictions, and other compulsions are ways of trying to avoid having to feel those feelings which are so unpleasant.

-Depression, PTSD, anxiety and a whole host of mental and emotional problems are also maintained by wounds from the past that have not healed.
+Depression, PTSD, anxiety, and a whole host of mental and emotional problems are also maintained by wounds from the past that have not healed.

 We know that if you are feeling physical pain, just ignoring that pain is not a good idea.
-Athletes can sustain long-term injuries if they do not listen to their body and stop playing when they are in pain.
+Athletes can sustain long-term injuries if they do not listen to their bodies and stop playing when they are in pain.

-My take on this is that if when you try to meditate or be mindful and all that comes up is overwhelming pain, you need to seek professional help to process and work through that pain.
-Otherwise you are at high risk to keep running from the pain until one day your escape mechanism stops working.
+My take on this is that if when you try to meditate or be mindful and all that comes up is an overwhelming pain, you need to seek professional help to process and work through that pain.
+Otherwise, you are at high risk to keep running from the pain until one day your escape mechanism stops working.

 Plenty of alcoholics and addicts will tell you that one day their drug of choice stopped working.
 Any effort to deny the pain can only work for so long and then eventually you will have to face the problem you have been running from.

 Drugs and alcohol are common ways of trying to escape feelings but there are others.
 Using drugs in this way is a very dangerous habit.
 The relief from the pain is short-lived.
 When the drugs wear off the pain returns, only now it feels even more overwhelming.
 So you use again.
-The intervals between uses get shorter and the amount you need to use gets larger and there you are one day at you upper limit and still feeling the emotional pain.
+The intervals between uses get shorter and the amount you need to use gets larger and there you are one day at your upper limit and still feeling the emotional pain.